Our Mission Statement:

 The job description of a fireman includes more than just putting water on fire and throwing ladders despite public perception.
 The duties can expand way beyond just fire suppression.
 Firemen respond to medical emergencies, vehicle extrication, elevator rescue, alarms, gas leaks, water/ice rescues, electrical, transformer, manhole fires, water conditions, high angle rescue, train fires, derailments, trench rescue, machinery rescue, confined space, technical rescue, tunnel fires, building collapses and forcible entry calls.
 Additionally, they have to be trained as drivers, pump operators, tillermen, and in some departments paramedics/EMT’s.

-Keeping up on the training it takes to be proficient in all these areas can be a challenge for part-time, career or volunteer firemen who have other careers or lack of resources such as proper equipment, training facilities, municipal funds, insufficient manpower, or lack of information available to them.
-New firemen and company officers will need to think outside the box and prepared themselves to handle and mitigate a broad variety of emergencies, incidents, and high risk/low frequency events.
+Keeping up on the training it takes to be proficient in all these areas can be a challenge for part-time, career or volunteer firemen who have other careers or lack of resources such as proper equipment, training facilities, municipal funds, insufficient manpower or lack of information available to them.
+New firemen and company officers will need to think outside the box and prepare themselves to handle and mitigate a broad variety of emergencies, incidents, and high risk/low frequency events.

 Our content is simply used as a convenient training tool consisting of actual incident and training videos, research, opinion, and on the job experience.
 We offer an additional and alternative method of training as opposed to numerous handouts, multiple edition books, time consuming video searches and eight hour lectures requiring travel.
 With new technology such as Smart TVs, IPads and IPhones, combined with thousands of live incidents being recorded and uploaded on the internet, training content is more available and valuable these days.

 TARGET HAZARDS, URBAN ENVIRONMENT AND RARE EVENT TRAINING

 Urban fire departments respond to emergencies at train stations, airports, subways, tunnels, bridges, hospitals, schools, jails, churches, vacant properties, parking garages, service stations, switch stations, waterways, public housing, buildings under construction, high-rises, industrial area warehouses, factories, government buildings and arenas.